MayouKurayami/KK_HSceneOptions/README.md

 - Unknown compatibility with kPlug

 - The various keyboard shortcuts from this plugin can be used with a voice to keystroke software to allow hands free operation, which is especially useful in VR.

+- When manually forcing precum animation, piston speed will be fixed at max value and cannot be adjusted.

 ## Legal